Newspaper Page Text

 ences for the eight Scottsboro boys

-last Mareh in a story told to
+last March, in a story told 1o

-Huntsville, Alabama police by Mir
+Huntsville.
+Alabama police by Mir

 on Pearlman, white prize fighter,